ISTQB Specialist: Automotive Software Tester – Instructor-Led Live Training - Dates and application

 4.2.5 Context-dependent selection of test techniques

-The course follows the guidelines of ISTQB and the course material is accredited by the ISTQB.
+The comprehensive program follows the guidelines of ISTQB and the comprehensive program material is accredited by the ISTQB.

-If many employees are interested in the Automotive Software Tester training, it could be worth ordering a customised e-learning material instead of live trainings.
-With e-learning, you can train you employees inhouse in a cost effective way.
+If many employees are interested in the Automotive Software Tester training, it could be worth ordering a customised self-paced online learning material instead of live trainings.
+With self-paced online learning, you can train you employees inhouse in a cost effective way.

 Do you have any questions about the training?